The AIr™ Patent

 United States: US10046857B2

-Aerial Agency licenses the AIr™ method to hardware OEMs, software developers, and enterprise facility managers.
+The AIr™ method can be licensed to parties across multiple verticals, i.g. hardware OEMs, software developers, and enterprise facility managers.
 Agreements can be structured by:

 - Field of Use